 Warranty (10/10)

-Briggs & Riley offers the best warranty terms on the market.
-They offer a single ‘no matter what’ lifetime warranty for all of their suitcases.
+Briggs & Riley offers the best warranty terms for luggage on the market.
+They offer a simple ‘no matter what’ lifetime warranty for all of their suitcases.
 You don’t need proof of purchase for the warranty to be valid, and the warranty is transferable to others.

-The warranty covers: Airline and transfer damage, accidents, damage from wear and tear, manufacturing defects, and ANY other physical defects that affect the performance.
+Their warranty covers airline and transfer damage, accidents, damage from wear and tear, manufacturing defects, and any other physical defects that affect the performance of the bag.
+It doesn’t cover cosmetic damage and cleaning, lost or stolen bags, or damaged/lost contents.

-Additional terms: Their warranty is valid for a lifetime (or until they go out of business).
+Briggs & Riley’s warranty is valid for a lifetime.
 The client has to cover the shipping costs to the repair center, and Briggs & Riley will cover the return shipping costs.
 They also offer self-repair kits for the zippers, wheels, handles, and corner guards, which are free of charge but have a $10 handling fee.
 This means that for minor repairs, you don’t even have to ship the bag to the repair center.

 The only warranty that’s somewhat similar to this one is from Travelpro.
 On the Platinum Elite model, you get a ‘Worry-Free Lifetime Warranty,’ which covers airline damages and manufacturing defects for a lifetime.
 That said, their warranty terms are quite poorly worded compared to Briggs & Riley, which leaves some room for speculation.